Solvay 4 Sport

 At the age of 14, Trenten was struck by a car while crossing the street on his dirt bike.
 The accident resulted in his right foot being amputated.
 But Trenten had a childhood dream to become a professional athlete, and he wasn’t going to let this stop him.
 Within a short time after the accident, the young athlete was back to competing in volleyball, MMA, and motocross.

-Trenten made his first Paralympic team in 2016 and broke the American record for long jump that same year.
+In 2016, Trenten broke the American record for long jump.
 He has set the record twice more in 2018 and 2021.

 Trenten’s ambition and resilience is an inspiration to all.

 #1 in Africa & #4 in the World*

 The continent of Africa is championed by Team South Africa’s very own Kgothatso Montjane (aka KG).
 KG is a conqueror of the tennis court, currently holding 29 singles titles, and is the First Black South African woman to ever play at the Wimbledon championships.

 KG was born with a congenital disorder, and at the age of 12, her left leg was amputated below the knee.
 Despite this, as well as socioeconomic adversity, she has become one of the greatest athletes in the world.

 KG is a fighter, trailblazer, and a shining example of overcoming challenges and inequity.